networkservicemesh/networkservicemesh/docs/extending-nsm.md

 This will define the DaemonSet to be run in each Pod.

 ### End User YAML File
-To use the plugin the end user will need to add the following to their POD Yaml file.
+To use the plugin the end user will need to add the following to their Pod Yaml file.
+Need to provide an example how to integrate into a simple application.

 **Todo not sure about this step**